 In Spain, mining concessions have an average term of 30 years and are extendable for additional 30-year terms, up to a maximum of 90 years.
 At the end of each 30 year period, in order to extend the concession term, the concessionaire must file an application with the competent public authority.
-The application, which must be filed three years prior to the expiration of the concession term, must be accompanied by a detailed report demonstrating the continuity of mineral deposit and the technical ability to extract it, as well as reserve estimates, an overall mining plan for the term of the concession regularly, and the main impediments to renewal are a lack of mining activity and legal conflicts.
+The application, which must be filed three years prior to the expiration of the concession term, must be accompanied by a detailed report demonstrating the continuity of mineral deposit and the technical ability to extract it, as well as reserve estimates, an overall mining plan for the term of the concession and a detailed description of extraction and treatment techniques.
+The renewal process is straightforward for a mining company that has been mining the concession regularly, and the main impediments to renewal are a lack of mining activity and legal conflicts.
 Every year, in January, in order to maintain the validity of the mining concession, an annual mining plan must be submitted to the competent public authority.
 This document must detail the work to be developed during the year.